appanp/supply-chain-fundas/supply_chain_terminology.md

 - Lot number
 - Location

 **License Plating**: License plating in the food supply chain refers to how inventory items are tracked throughout the warehouse environment using a license plate.
+For more info, refer to [this link](https://www.cargoz.com/glossary/license-plate-1169).

 **Light Manufacturing**: Also known as Kitting.